oracle-devrel/technology-engineering/landing-zones/standard_landing_zones/cis_lz_v2/cis_landing_zone_v2.md

 &nbsp;

 ## 1. Before You Start
-Before you start and create your configuration, we recommend:
+Before starting and create the configuration, we recommend:
 1. Understand [CIS Landing Zone v2 Architecture](https://docs.oracle.com/en/solutions/cis-oci-benchmark/index.html) and the OCI elements involved, as you'll be configuring the solution.
 2. Review the [GitHub Repository](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart) as it contains the complete solution documentation.
 3. Execute the Live Labs ["Deploy a Secure Landing Zone in OCI"](https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/view-workshop?wid=3662).